 Words and photographs by Emily Maye.
-The first in a series about Reed.

 Reed McCalvin takes care of and prepares the young riders of the Bontrager Pro Cycling Team as they make the transition from U23 to World Tour.
 We’ve referenced Reed before because he’s had insight in regards to both Alex Howes and Jasper Stuyven, and because he’s influenced and impacted the Development of many young American riders in their formative years.

 Reed has a boisterous personality, a penchant for storytelling and a genuine love of cycling that doesn’t gloss over the rough areas of the sport.
 While many of his insights may be delivered in the form of a joke or humorous anecdote, they always contain in them some truth that helps to educate the young riders on what they might expect as they make the jump to the next professional level.

 Reed is always willing to help get something done or use his connections to aid a rider or staff member in need.
 He’s incredibly generous and gracious with his time and resources and, because of that, he gains dedication and trust in those that have worked with him.
 I talked to Reed about his path from growing up in a small Olympic town to Soigneur.
 What follows is in Reed’s words.